rust-lang/rfcs/text/0000-discriminant-bits.md

 ## Disciminant data

-`Discriminant::bit_size` and `Discriminant#data` are two methods to retrieve the structure of the discriminant.
+`Discriminant::bit_size` is a method to retrieve the minimal number in bits necessary to represent this discriminant.

 ```rust
 const fn bit_size() -> usize { }
 ```

-The `bit_size` function returns the number of bits necessary to represent this discriminant.
 This number is not subject to optimisation, so e.g. `Option<&str>` reports a bitsize of `1`.

 For example: